trampgeek/moodle-qtype_coderunner/README.md

 students write global declarations (types, functions etc) and each test is a complete C main function that uses the student-supplied declarations.

  1. **matlab\_function**.
+This is the only supported matlab question type.
+It assumes
-This is the only supported matlab question type and isn't really intended for general use outside the University of Canterbury.
-It assumes matlab is installed on the server and can be run with the shell command "/usr/local/bin/matlab\_exec\_cli".
+matlab is installed on the Jobe or Moodle server and can be run with the shell command "/usr/local/bin/matlab\_exec\_cli".
 A ".m" test file is built that contains a main test function, which executes all the supplied test cases, followed by the student code which must be in the